WICG/first-party-sets/README.md

 to bypass third-party cookie-blocking schemes.
-For instance, there's real financial incentive for `https://advertiser.example/` (or even a coalition of advertisers) to build a list of all the publishers with whom they cooperate, and to incentivize those publishers to assert an up-to-date version of that list in their own origin policies, thereby declaring themselves to be a member of that mega-set.
+For instance, there's real financial incentive for `https://advertiser.example/` (or even a coalition of advertisers) to build a list of all the publishers with whom they cooperate, and to incentivize those publishers to assert an up-to-date version of that list in their own JSON files, thereby declaring themselves to be a member of that mega-set.

 We can mitigate this risk to some extent by limiting the maximum number of registrable domains that